 On the Fourth of July, people are bound to spot fireworks regardless of whether they're staying at home or if they're attending one of East Tennessee's massive events.
 There's even one event that sends anvils flying into the sky!

-Keep reading below to learn more about some of the fun planned in East Tennessee during the summer.
+Keep reading below to learn more about some of the fun planned in East Tennessee during the summer of 2024!

 June

-Smoky Mountain Quilters of Tennessee Annual Quilt Show (June 23 - June 24): The quilt show brings together families and experts to show off their skill at one of Appalachia's oldest crafts — quilters.
-More than $6,000 in prize money is on the line, and exhibits from masters will be on display.
-The show starts at 9 a.m. each day.
+Smoky Mountain Quilters of Tennessee Annual Quilt Show (June 21 - June 22): The quilt show brings together families and experts to show off their skill at one of Appalachia's oldest crafts — quilters.
+More than $6,500 in prize money is on the line, and exhibits from masters will be on display.
+The show starts at 9 a.m. each day at the Knoxville Expo Center.

-Hops in the Hills Craft Beer Festival 2023 (June 24): The eighth annual celebration of fermentation is set to return at the Maryville Greenway Amphitheater.
+Hops in the Hills Craft Beer Festival 2024 (June 22): The ninth annual celebration of fermentation is set to return at the Maryville Greenway Amphitheater.
 There will be games, lounging and live music along with food.
 Of course, there will also be opportunities to taste some of the best brews East Tennessee has to offer.

-Knoxville Hardcore Fest 2023 (June 24 - June 25): This event is hosted by the Knoxville Hardcore Collective and offers a lineup of heavy rock for anyone looking to jump into a mosh pit and headbang away.
-Organizers said they plan to bring out up to 30 hardcore, metalcore, deathcore and metal bands over the course of two days.
-Tickets cost up to $50.
+Knoxville Hardcore Fest 2024 (June 29 - July 1): This event is hosted by the Knoxville Hardcore Collective and offers a lineup of heavy rock for anyone looking to jump into a mosh pit and headbang away.
+Organizers said they plan to bring more than 30 hardcore, metalcore, deathcore and metal bands over the course of three days.
+Early bird passes are going for $50 with weekend passes normally available for $70.

 July